 “Plato said that the dodecahedron was the shape of the universe, linking it to the 12 constellations,” she says.
 “It's an interesting, eternal, universal, beautifully mathematical shape.”

-The dodecahedron is also a difficult shape to manufacture, Melany adds.
+A dodecahedron is also difficult to make, Melany adds.
 There were many early prototypes, including editions made of veil-thin cedar.
-And despite the extraordinary technology that allows the beacons to communicate with one another, Melany says figuring out how to make the shells represented “one of the simplest but one of the hardest parts” of the project.
+And while the technology that allows the beacons to communicate may seem complex, Melany says figuring out how to make the shells was “one of the simplest but one of the hardest parts” of the project.

 Some of Melany’s excitement about the project’s upcoming launch is precisely because she’ll be able to put aside planning for a moment, and focus on the magic of people connecting.